statechannels/statechannels/new-packages/nitro-protocol/docs/adjudicator/force-move.md

   - `challengerAddress`
 - Emit a `ChallengeRegistered` event

----

-## Implementation

-- Calculate `channelId` from fixed part
-- Check that the `largestTurnNum >= turnNumRecord`
-- If `channelStorageHashes[channelId] != 0`
-  - Calculate `emptyStorageHash = hash(turnNumRecord, 0, 0, 0)`
-  - Check that `channelStorageHashes[channelId] = emptyStorageHash`
-- Calculate `supportedStateHash` the hash of the state supported by the input data (if there is none, revert).
-- Calculate `msgHash` as `keccak256(abi.encode(largestTurnNum, channelId, 'forceMove'))`
-- Recover challengerAddress from `msgHash` and `challengerSig` and check that `_isAddressInArray(challengerAddress, participants)`
-- Set channelStorage as the hash of the abi encode of
-  - `turnNumRecord = largestTurnNum`
-  - `finalizesAt = now + challengeDuration`
-  - `supportedStateHash`
-  - `challengerAddress`
-  - `outcomeHash = hash(outcomes[m-1])`
-- Emit a `ChallengeRegistered` event

 :::note
 The challenger needs to sign this data:

 ```
-keccak256(abi.encode(largestTurnNum, channelId, 'forceMove'))
+keccak256(abi.encode(challengeStateHash, 'forceMove'))
 ```

 in order to form `challengerSig`.
-This signals their intent to forceMove this channel to this largestTurnNum.
+This signals their intent to forceMove this channel with this particular state.
 This mechanism allows the forceMove to be authorized only by a channel participant: this means the challenge may be refuted, if a refuter can prove that the challenger has signed a later state.
 :::